Rated: E · Fiction · Action/Adventure · #2246680

 Overhearing the conversation, Foxwell exhaled a long breath.
 Pursing his lips, he angrily tapped his fingers on the control interface in the Security Chief’s Office.

 “Well, Captain?”
-Chief Security Officer Gareth prodded.
+Chief of Security Gareth prodded.
 “What do you plan to do?”

 “I recommend you immediately contact Galactic Fleet Command, Captain,” Governor Duelow suggested.